"One of the new young lions of the tenor saxophone." -- Roy Haynes, drummer

 - Dan Bilawsky, All About Jazz

-Don Braden is a musician of the highest caliber.
+Don Braden is known around the world as an exciting and interactive jazz soloist, a creative and prolific composer, a passiomate and energetic educator and as a specialist at arranging and performing classic popular songs in the modern jazz style.
 Having spent years as the saxophonist with greats like Betty Carter, Wynton Marsalis, Freddie Hubbard and Roy Haynes, he has developed an extensive knowledge of every aspect of Jazz performance.
 He is an imaginative, technically excellent, soulful saxophonist, and his harmonic and rhythmic sophistication give him a unique approach to improvising as well as composing and arranging.
 Most important of all: he has a beautiful sound, and he swings!
 All this combines with his joyous yet disciplined personality to make him one of the most important young musicians working today.

 Born in Cincinnati, Ohio on November 20, 1963, and raised in Louisville, Kentucky, Braden's first exposure to music came from his parents' record collection, and from radio.
 Although there were no musicians in his family, he showed a strong interest in music early on.
 At age 13, he started playing tenor sax in middle school band class, and two years later, joined his first professional band -- influenced by and performing the music of "contemporary Jazz" groups, like The Crusaders.
 After being introduced to acoustic Jazz in high school by educator Jamey Aebersold, Braden went on to be chosen first chair for the McDonald's All-American High School Jazz Band and the McDonald's All-American High School Marching Band, and to receive a Yamaha Instrument Award (given to an outstanding All-American Band member).